 Sampling and Analysis Methodologies:

 For each city, twice a week, we have a wastewater utility operator take a 24 hour composite sample from the influent channel prior to treatment, of which they send us a total of 150mL in three 50mL tubes for us to test.
 They then ship the samples chilled via priority overnight so that we can run all of our measurements the following day.
 The sampling procedure is conducted in triplicate, and we take an average of the three to determine the estimated concentration of viral particles present in the wastewater for any given day.
 We then take the average concentration and divide it by our percent recovery to account for any deviation due to differing levels of present inhibitors.
 Each plot point on the graph represents the average viral concentration for a set of triplicates, normalized for the percent recovery.

+Wyoming Department of Health | Page 5

 Influenza-like Illness Surveillance

-ILINet Providers The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 8.51%, which is above Wyoming's baseline (2.64%), and an increase compared to week 9.
-The Wyoming Department of Health received reports from less than 50% of the ILINet providers across the state.
+ILINet Providers The percent of patient visits to ILINet Sentinel Providers for an influenza-like illness was 8.55%, which is above Wyoming's baseline (2.64%), and a decrease compared to week 7.
+The Wyoming Department of Health received reports from more than 50% of the ILINet providers across the state.
 Although weekly percentages could continue to change as additional values are submitted.
-Key Updates: Outpatient respiratory illness declined slightly, but remains above baseline nationally.
-All HHS Regions (besides Region 9) are above their respective baselines this week.
+Key Updates: Outpatient respiratory illness has been above baseline nationally since November and remains above baseline in all 10 HHS Regions.
 Based on CDC calculations, transmission within Wyoming was high this week.
 Seasonal influenza activity remains elevated nationally with increases in some parts of the country.

-Weekly Percent of ILI Visits
+Weekly Percent of ILI Visits Wyoming Department of Health | Page 6